 Technology has the transformative power to improve the efficiency of in-house legal teams allowing lawyers to spend more time on valuable tasks ultimately driving the productivity of the whole team, leveraging AI and automation tools.
 Technically advanced legal teams have implemented tools to automate processes such as contract management, e-discovery, legal research, compliance-specific tools and even scanning contracts to highlight and suggest improved clauses.

-A LexisNexis study recently conducted suggested that nearly 20% of in-house lawyers would consider leaving their roles if their department did not invest in AI, with 65% stating technology skills would be crucial in the next three years.
+A recent study suggested that nearly 20% of in-house lawyers would consider leaving their roles if their department did not invest in AI, with 65% stating technology skills would be crucial in the next three years.
 It comes as no surprise, then, that 44% also believed legal operations would become increasingly critical in the coming years.
 While this is already the case, it is becoming more and more clear that legal operations are the key to whether a legal department falls behind or not – it is up to them to drive and lead the change proactively rather than wait for it to happen to them.

 - Assess the role AI will play in reshaping the role of legal professionals, and what new skillsets will be necessary to adapt to the new functioning of the legal team in future years